joergmlpts/olympus-wifi/README.md

 Error #520 for url 'http://192.168.0.10/get_camprop.cgi?com=get&propname=takemode': errorcode=1001.
 ```

-errorCode 1001 appears to indicate that the camera is in the wrong mode.
+ErrorCode 1001 appears to indicate that the camera is in the wrong mode.
 We
 set the mode to `rec` and retry:

 ```